ineedliang/TranslatedSubs/README.md

 test_final.mp4 - Puts the video back together

 I left all these in the folder to make sure the user knows that it was successful.
 You can now grab your original file and add the subtitle track (english) and should be good to go..

-Note: this updated version attempts to use pytorch but if it cannot, will fall back to using CPU.
-There might be some sort of tweaking or replacement of pytorch that might work better on your system however pytorch is known to have so many revisions that may or may not work that chances are your system will always fail to use it and fall back to cpu..
+Note: There might be some sort of tweaking or replacement of pytorch that might work better on your system however pytorch is known to have so many revisions that chances of accelerating the process on your system is slim to none without tweaking heavily..

 ~Charliefromboston AKA Ineedliang  -- Inspired by 2busy2Sleep